Puerto Vallarta: Climate

 Puerto Vallarta has a Tropical wet and dry climate (Köppen climate classification Aw), with dry winters and rainy summers.
 The average daily high temperature is 86 °F; average daily low temperature is 70 °F; average daily humidity is 75%.
 The rainy season extends from mid June through mid October, with most of the rain between July and September.
 August is the city's wettest month, with an average of 14 days with significant precipitation.
 Even during the rainy season precipitation tends to be concentrated in large rainstorms.
 Occasional tropical storms will bring thunderstorms to the city in November, though the month is typically dry.
 There is a marked dry season in the winter.
 February, March and April are the months with the least cloud cover.

-Prevailing winds are from the southwest, and most weather systems approaching Puerto Vallarta are consequently weakened as they pass over Cabo Corrientes.
-Thus even during the rainy season Puerto Vallarta's weather tends to be mild compared to other areas along the Mexican Pacific coast.

 Hurricanes seldom strike Puerto Vallarta.
 In 2002, Hurricane Kenna, a category 5 hurricane, made landfall about 100 mi northwest of Puerto Vallarta, and the city suffered some damage from the resulting storm surge.
 In 1971, Hurricane Lily, a category 1 hurricane, caused serious flooding on the Isla Cuale, prompting the city to relocate all of its residents to the new Colonia Palo Seco.